 THIS EVENT IS CPD CERTIFIED

-This timely seminar will consider next steps for delivering postgraduate research (PGR) in the UK.
+This conference examines key issues for postgraduate research (PGR) in the UK.